isomerpages/moe-stgabrielssec/_links/Quick Links (Parents & Partners).md

 *   **[Application Form for Subsidy for Purchase of Personal Learning Device (PLD)](/files/Links/Parents/Application%20for%20Subsidy%20for%20Purchase%20of%20PLD.pdf)**

-You would have received a letter titled **“National Digital Literacy Programme”** which gives you details about this initiative.
+You would have received a letter titled&nbsp;**“National Digital Literacy Programme”**&nbsp;which gives you details about this initiative.
 You may refer to the briefing slides above for details of the programme.

 **Resources for Parents**